-Patent and Market Court of Appeal rules food and beer may not be displayed together
+Court rules food and beer may not be displayed together

 Published:

-Patent and Market Court of Appeal rules food and beer may not be displayed together
+Court rules food and beer may not be displayed together

 Photo: Fredrik Sandberg/TT

 The Gothenburg-based brewery Poppels promoted its beer alongside various food dishes on social media in 2022.
-The Consumer Ombudsman (KO) claimed that the posts violated the image rule in the Alcohol Act and banned the brewery from using them.
+The Consumer Ombudsman (KO) claimed that the posts violated the image rule in the Alcohol Act and banned the brewery from using the images.

-Poppels appealed the case to the Patent and Market Court, which in 2024 found KO right on seven of eight points, after which both parties appealed.
+Poppels appealed the case to the Patent and Market Court, which in 2024 found KO was right on seven of eight points; both parties then appealed.

-The image rule means that images promoting alcoholic beverages may only contain the product and the raw materials included in it.
-However, the Supreme Court has allowed a less strict interpretation in a ruling.
+The image rule means that images used to market alcoholic beverages may only contain the product and the raw materials included in it.

 Sweden's breweries said in a brief comment to TT that they were disappointed with the verdict.

-When marketing alcoholic beverages or alcoholic beverage-like preparations to consumers through commercial advertisements, the representation in pictures may only include a representation of
+When marketing alcoholic beverages or alcoholic beverage-like preparations to consumers through commercial advertisements, images may only include representations of

 1. the goods or raw materials included in the goods,